mlivesu/cinolib/README.md

 ## Acknowldegment
-If you use cinolib in your academic projects, please cite the library using the following BibTeX entry:
+If you use cinolib in your academic projects, please consider citing the library using the following BibTeX entry:

 ```bibtex